Showing posts with label taipei_civic_life. Show all posts

 Where did the article come from, though?
 Is The Commons Daily (民眾日報) still in print?
 I'd thought not.
 Hadn't it at one point taken editorial stances challenging the KMT's Martial Law?
 Why does it report on statistics with so much circumlocution?
 (We know the answer to that last one, of course).

 Technically it still exists, but the story is wild.
 Once a local stalwart, it was bought out by the deeply corrupt Pingtung politician Tsai Hau (蔡豪) who, in 2010, invaded the paper's office claiming ownership rights (it's unclear if he actually had such rights).
 It was then bought by a Hong Kong company called Yitong (一通科技股份有限公司), which apparently went defunct in 2022.
 Yitong apparently still owns it (how?) but control was transferred to someone named Tsai Yun-yin (蔡雲夤) under a company with no public profile to speak of.
-There are two websites with something similar to that name, neither of which try to hide their pro-unification stances and neither of which appear to have the workings of a whole newspaper behind them.
+I don't know if Tsai Hau and Tsai Yun-yin are related.

-They do, however, seem to make political donations.
+They do, however, seem to make political donations and various government tender bids.
 Huh.

-The article comes from the first of these links, but the logo comes from the second.
+The article comes from the first of these "The Commons Daily" links, but the logo comes from the second.
 Tsai apparently runs the first, but writes occasional local news articles for the second.
+I don't think there's any meaningful difference between them.
+There's also a barely readable third site with a similar name and content to the first, and probably more.

 He seems to spend most of his time advocating for unification.
 It's just another example of Taiwan's media being intentionally hollowed out by unificationist forces creating pro-China "news" outlets.

-So, an article from this extremely sketchy source formed the top third of Lo's "newsletter".
-That's not proof of any personal connection, but it does imply a level of "newsiness" to an otherwise nonsense article.
-Rather like the TPP deliberately choosing the name 「民眾黨」as a callback to Taiwanese history, this paper with a similar name and a long history in Taiwan -- it was founded in the 1950s, enjoyed some repute for decades.
+it does imply a level of "newsiness" to an otherwise nonsense article.
+Rather like the TPP deliberately choosing the name 「民眾黨」as a callback to Taiwanese history, this paper with a similar name and a long history in Taiwan makes a very deliberate implication.
 The name, the paper's history and the once-local focus give it an air of Taiwaneseness that it no longer has.
 This is intentional.

 The header and article are both from March 2024 (note the year).
 It name-checks data from the KMT-affiliated Taiwan Public Opinion Center (TPOC or 台灣議題研究中心) which are AI-generated and based on online data -- it's a type of data, but not a poll or survey in the traditional sense.
 The "top ten" in terms of "voice" that the article references are not ranked in terms of popularity but some algorithm of online impressions and interaction.